Omaha officer followed policy when he fatally shot a fleeing man 8 times, police chief says

 Douglas County Attorney Don Kleine will review the investigation and decide whether to file charges, and the shooting will later be reviewed by a grand jury under Nebraska law.
 Kleine’s office did not immediately say when he will announce his decision on any charges.

-Schmaderer last month fired another officer who fatally shot an unarmed man while serving a no-knock warrant, a policy that has since been suspended in the city.
+Last month Schmaderer fired another officer who fatally shot an unarmed man while serving a no-knock warrant, a policy that has since been suspended in the city.

-Omaha Police Officer Adam Vail was part of a SWAT team serving the search warrant during a drug and firearms investigation Aug.
+Omaha Police Officer Adam Vail was part of a SWAT team serving a search warrant during a drug and firearms investigation Aug.
 28 when he fired the single shot that killed 37-year-old Cameron Ford, prosecutors said.
 Vail said Ford, who was Black, charged at him without his hands visible.

-Kleine declined to charge the officer.
-But Schmaderer said an internal investigation found Vail violated department procedures.
+Kleine declined to charge the officer, but Schmaderer said an internal investigation found Vail violated department procedures.

 Ballentine reported from Jefferson City, Missouri.